g3ar-v/core-system-skill/README.md

 ## Core-system Skill
-This skill allows the user to turn off (or restart) core system, with a voice confirmation (yes).
-And contains core features for system.
+the behavioural functions of the system.

 ## Features
-- A simple skill to shutdown/restart system by voice.
+- Shutdown/restart system by voice.
 - Manages "give me a second" remark during response latency
-- Speaks phrase, required by user
+- <s>speaks phrase, required by user</s>
+- handles interrupted speech later on
+- handles the dismissal of the system

 ## Intent
  Intent | Combination of Vocabs |